Forensic Science 1 (8778.3)

 Foundation of Unit

-This unit involves research-led education.
-There are active researchers and industry experienced staff delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out.
+This unit involves practice- and research-led education.
+There are active practitioners, researchers and industry experienced staff delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the work they are carrying out.

 Provision of information to the group